Tucson Pedestrian Accident Lawyer

 Pedestrian accidents also often happen at intersections.
 A driver might proceed through a stop sign or make a turn without noticing a person in a crosswalk.
 In any of these scenarios, a Tucson pedestrian attorney could review accident reports, video footage, witness statements, and other information to determine whose conduct contributed to the accident.

-Laws About Pedestrians
+Traffic Laws for Pedestrians

 People walking, running, and exercising their dogs are considered pedestrians, but so are people using motorized wheelchairs.
 When scooter riders and cyclists travel on the road, they are classified as motorists, but when they travel on a sidewalk or in a crosswalk, they are considered pedestrians.